Crimean Tatar language: Adjectives

 The comparative and superlative forms of adjectives are expressed, respectively, by the suffix -ÇA and the particle eñ, as in the following examples:

 An idiomatic superlative form using episi ("all") in the ablative case is also possible.

 Numerals

 Crimean Tatar uses a standard decimal system with individual lexical terms for cardinal numbers 0-10, multiples of 10 up to 100, and large numbers, where Crimean follows the long scale system.
-Other numerals are formed by combining numerals without inflection, such as 15 ‘on beş’ (lit. ten five) or 287 ‘eki jüz seksen jedi’ (lit. two hundred eighty seven).
+Other numerals are formed by combining numerals without inflection, such as 15 'on beş' (lit. ten five) or 287 'eki jüz seksen jedi' (lit. two hundred eighty seven).

 For inflection of numerals, suffixes are added only to the rightmost member of the complex number.
 Inflection of numerals does not differ from that of nouns.
-Inflection within a complex numeral is used to form fractions with cardinal numbers, with the denominator first in ablative case and numerator second in the case required by the sentence, e.g. ⅔ ‘üçten eki’.
+Inflection within a complex numeral is used to form fractions with cardinal numbers, with the denominator first in ablative case and numerator second in the case required by the sentence, e.g. 2/3 'üçten eki'.